terrydolan/catmon-img-classifier/datasets/DATASETS_README.md

 ```
 boo, simba, unknown
 ```

  - the *boo* folder contains 1000 images of Boo
  - the *simba* folder contains 1000 images of Simba
-     - the *unknown* folder contains 793 images in which Boo or Simba Simba cannot be identified
+ - the *unknown* folder contains 793 images in which Boo or Simba cannot be identified

 ## Dataset Structure
 The *catmon_input* dataset structure, sources and collection methodology